robert-claypool/robert-claypool.github.io/README.md

 http://robert-claypool.github.io
 http://robertclaypool.info

-The site is auto-generated as a bunch of static files;
-When you push master branch changes to GitHub, they run a Jekyll build and serve the content.
+The site is served as static files which have been auto-generated from the master branch.
+When you push new changesets to GitHub, they run a Jekyll build on the `master` branch and serve that content.

 ### Updating dependencies